mazeninvent/Test68200168/README.md

 python3 lqr_balancing.py
 ```

 Ensure that the \( Q \) and \( R \) matrices are appropriately chosen in the script to balance performance and control effort.
 Proper tuning of these matrices is crucial for achieving optimal balancing behavior.
+For simplicity, in the current script there is a variable named "scale_factor" that should be adjusted to scale control output.

 ## References